IBM/zmodstack-solutions/docs/setup/get-started-workstation.md

 # Getting Started Workstation

-**Clone the ['zmodstack-solutions'](https://github.com/IBM/zmodstack-solutions) repo and follow the steps below to setup workstation.**
+**Clone the ['zmodstack-solutions'](https://github.com/IBM/zmodstack-solutions) repo and follow the steps below to setup your workstation.**

 ---